 The first few organic search results typically have the highest CTRs.
 So if you can get to the top, you can likely outperform SEM ads.
 But if you appear on the second page of results or lower, you can probably get more clicks through SEM.

 Taking all of these similarities and differences into account, how do you decide whether SEO or SEM is better for your business?
 Obviously, a successful SEM plan requires an elaborate SEO strategy, so neither one is better than the other, rather, both of them complement each other.
 The best choice is to invest in both, but that is usually not an option for small businesses.
 So which should you choose?
 Before you can answer that question, consider the following:

 Before deciding between SEO vs SEM to focus on, it is important to identify your goals.
 What does success look like to your business?
 Surprisingly, many people still fail to have a ready answer to this question.

 Many businesses start investing in SEO or SEM because everyone says it's an important channel to come across to promote their products and services.
 However, if your campaign goals don’t deliver what your business needs, you might as well be throwing your money away.
 It's mostly true that SEO or SEM can draw visitors to your site.
 But it's no use getting lots of traffic if that traffic isn’t completing your business goal.

 Most of the time, if your current goal is to build brand awareness and bring website traffic—but not necessarily sales—search engine optimization (SEO) is the right one to pick.
-If you’re in urgent need for sales now, however, search engine marketing (SEM) is your best friend.
+If you’re in urgent need of sales now, however, search engine marketing (SEM) is your best friend.